LiamWalt0n/Spotify_to_mp4/README.md

 	•	Where are the downloaded songs saved?
 	•	The songs are saved in the Downloaded Songs directory within the project folder.

-Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.